vbruder/VolumeRendererCL/README.md

 # Description #

 An interactive, cross platform volume renderer (ray caster and path tracer) based on the OpenCL compute API.
-It features early ray termination, object order and image order empty space skipping, local illumination, and various gradient based shading techniques.
+It features early ray termination, object order (and image order) empty space skipping, local illumination, and various gradient based shading techniques.
-The rederer is designed to run on the GPU in single node environments.
+The rederer is designed to run interactive on the GPU in single node environments.
 Execution on CPU is possible but not recommended due to severe performance issues.

 The code is structured in the following parts: